 We Can Help You Get Reinstated

 Sometimes, it can be easy to get your listing restored.
 Other times, it can be a weeks-long back-and-forth with Google people who spend most of their time just sending you the same canned responses.
-If you’re a business dependant on local traffic, you simply can’t afford the loss of revenue a suspension can incur.
+If you’re a business dependent on local traffic, you simply can’t afford the loss of revenue a suspension can incur.

 Because of this, it’s a good idea to seek professional help, especially if the suspension is not the result of something obvious like that one local listing site you never go to that still has your old address…